 Reserve picnics, fields, facilities, campsites, event spaces, and more!

 All permit applications for film and photography projects must be submitted at least 5 days in advance.
-All permits for film and photography are free-of-charge unless exclusive use of a space is desired, in which case normal permit fees apply.
+All permits for film and photography are free-of-charge unless exclusive use of space is desired, in which case normal permit fees apply.

 When is a permit required for film/photography projects?

-Personal family portrait sessions, wedding videography shoots, etc. done strictly for private use DO NOT require a permit unless exclusive use of a park space is desired.
+Personal family portrait sessions, wedding videography shoots, etc. done strictly for private use DO NOT require a permit unless exclusive use of park space is desired.

 Who issues film permits?

-If fewer than 5 people are involved in the film project (including crew members), a park permit is issued from Denver Parks & Recreation free-of-charge unless exclusive use of a space is desired.
+If fewer than 5 people are involved in the film project (including crew members), a park permit is issued from Denver Parks & Recreation free-of-charge unless exclusive use of space is desired.

 If 6 or more people are involved in a commercial film project, a film permit must first be initiated through the Denver Office of Special Events.

 All permits for commercial film projects require insurance:

 Day-of press conferences and media events do not require a permit; however, all park rules must be followed, including parking restrictions—no vehicles are allowed in unauthorized areas.